 - In the pilot for WKRP in Cincinnati, Gary Sandy (as New Mexican Andy Travis) has a noticeable one.
 It's fainter as the show goes on.

 The curious intersection of Cowboy and Valley Girlnote found in the predominantly Mormon regions of the Intermountain West: Utah, southern Idaho, plus parts of Arizona, Nevada and Wyoming.
 Think Napoleon Dynamite.
 Look for a thorough caught-cot merger and a prominent glottal stop resulting in the letter T swallowed whole out of some words (like "mountain" and "button"), only to be burped back up in others where it doesn't belong (the Nelsons and the Wilsons become "the Neltsons and the Wiltsons").
 Generally spoken with a slow, singsong rhythm, but multi-word proper nouns often get squished together as though they're single words ("BookoMormon", "SalLakeCity").
 Minced oaths are common as well, especially on Sundee, the Lard's day.
-Unique jargon includes using "ignorant" (pronounced "ignernt") to mean "rude", using "scone" to mean "piece of fried bread" and saying "sluff" instead of "cut class" or "play hooky" ("she sluffed 3rd period yesterday").
+Unique jargon includes using "ignorant" (pronounced "ignernt") to mean "rude", using "scone" to mean "piece of fried bread", "pitcher" to mean "picture", and saying "sluff" instead of "cut class" or "play hooky" ("she sluffed 3rd period yesterday").
 Has been steadily losing ground to Midwestern / Newscaster in more urban areas since the nineties.
 Stereotype: Those missionaries on your doorstep; Donny and Marie Osmond.

 - Napoleon Dynamite.
 Gosh!